Psykotikism/Mutant_Tanks/README.md

 native void MT_SetTankType(int tank, int type, bool mode);

 /**
- * Shoves a special infected toward a certain direction.
+ * Shoves a player toward a certain direction.
  *
- * @param special		Client index of the special infected.
+ * @param player		Client index of the player.
  * @param survivor		Client index of the survivor.
  * @param direction		Direction of the shove.
  *
  * @error			Invalid client index, client is not in-game, or client is dead.
  **/
-native void MT_ShoveBySurvivor(int special, int survivor, float direction[3]);
+native void MT_ShoveBySurvivor(int player, int survivor, float direction[3]);

 /**
  * Spawns a Tank with the specified Mutant Tank type.